 Image source: Fundera

 The list of ecommerce website design best practices is virtually endless.
 No website is ever perfect, and oftentimes beauty is in the eye of the beholder.
-However, hard data proves that certain design elements drive more user engagement and sales in 2019—and these trends are on the rise.
+However, hard data proves that certain design elements drive more user engagement and sales—and these trends are on the rise.

 Mobile-first thinking is the biggest game-changer in ecommerce website design in recent years.
 Over 75% of shoppers have used a mobile device for online purchases and mobile sales now account for over half of all online sales.
 Those numbers are only going to increase.